 People depend on farming and livestock for their livelihoods, but agriculture is challenging as the El Niño weather phenomenon is making rainy seasons unpredictable.
 This places even more strain on vulnerable families living in the Sahelian belt.
-Around 11.7 percent of children under five are stunted, with low height for their age caused by chronic malnutrition.
+Around 40 percent of children under 5 are stunted, according to the World Bank, with low height for their age caused by chronic malnutrition.
 Maternal health is poor, with high maternal mortality rates due to inadequate access to health services.
 Access to basic education is also limited.

 An influx of hundreds of thousands of refugees fleeing conflict in neighbouring countries has put additional pressure on Chad’s already limited resources.
 In particular, refugees, displaced people and other poor communities in the Lake Chad basin are dependent on humanitarian assistance for survival.

 The World Food Programme (WFP) runs a variety of operations in Chad, with focus gradually shifting from emergency relief to strengthening the country’s long-term resilience.
 In our mission to reduce food insecurity and malnutrition in Chad, we work alongside the Government other UN agencies and partners.

 What the World Food Programme is doing in Chad

 Food assistanceWFP is supporting 1.4 million vulnerable people affected by chronic food insecurity and climate-related disasters in Chad.
 In the Lake Chad Basin we provide cash-based transfers to enable vulnerable people to buy food from local markets, boosting the economy.
 We also provide nutrition support to babies aged six months to two years, helping to prevent malnutrition.